Team5CSYEFall/Project/README.md

 (a) Create "New Image Upload" Lambda function.
 This lambda is responsible to upload an image to S3 bucket, start the text detection job and initiate SNS
 (b) Create "Get Information" Lambda function.
 This lambda retrieves the information about the posts (c) Create " Text to Audio" Lambda function.
 This lambda is responsible to convert the extracted text from the image to audio
+#### Note: replace Table_Name with your original DynamoDB table name and replace SNS_Topic with your SNS Topic name

 ## 5. Create a SNS Topic
 Add a trigger to the New Image Upload(New Post) and Text-to-Audio lambda functions and specify the SNS topic in it.